ikenox/comment-api-on-gae/README.md

-# Commenting Service on GAE
+# Commenting API Service on GAE

-An commenting API service based on Clean Architecture and Domain Driven Design
+An commenting API service which is run on GAE, based on Clean Architecture and Domain Driven Design

 ## About this project